oumoussa98/leeters/content/posts/setup-your-development-environment-properly.md

 [Oh My Zsh Plugins](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/)

-also if you use a lot of command with the same flags every time. maybe it's time to make a function for them that will the job for you.
+also if you use a lot of command with the same flags every time. maybe it's time to make a [shell functions](https://www.gnu.org/software/bash/manual/html_node/Shell-Functions.html) for them, you will thank me later.

 for example if you forget to compile using the flags like me you can make a function that will add the flags for you.